devintegeritsm/vscode-command-button/README.md

 # Command Button Extension for VS Code

-This extension adds a customizable button to the VS Code status bar that can be bound to any command from the command palette.
+This extension adds a customizable button to the VS Code status bar that can be bound to any command from the command palette or to any VS Code task.

 ## Features

 - Adds a button to the VS Code status bar
 - Allows binding any VS Code command to the button
+- Allows binding any VS Code task to the button
 - Customize button text, color, and emoji
-- Quick command to configure the button
+- Quick commands to configure the button

 ## Usage

+### Binding to a Command

 1. Install the extension
 2. Run the command "Command Button: Configure Button Command" from the command palette
 3. Select a command to bind to the button
 4. Click the button in the status bar to execute the command

+### Binding to a Task

+1. Install the extension
+2. Run the command "Command Button: Configure Button Task" from the command palette
+3. Select a task to bind to the button
+4. Click the button in the status bar to run the task

 ## Configuration